fluentform/fluentform-developer-docs/src/api/classes/pdf-template-manager/index.md

         return $templates;
     }, 10, 2);

-});
+}, 11);
 ```

 You can include more classes and add new templates using this method.
-If you have any query feel free to reach our support team or ask questions in our [facebook community group](https://www.facebook.com/groups/fluentforms/).
+If you have any query feel free to reach our [support team](https://wpmanageninja.com/support-tickets/) or ask questions in our [facebook community group](https://www.facebook.com/groups/fluentforms/).
 Also do not forget to share your thoughts on this documentation, by adding your comment or a click on the icons below.